 When Are IRMAA Notifications Sent?

-There’s no one month or particular date you could get a letter informing you your Medicare Part B or Medicare Part D premiums could be higher due to IRMAA.
-You can get a notice from the Social Security Administration at any time of the year.
+There’s no one month or particular date you could get a letter informing you your Medicare Part B or Medicare Part D premiums could be higher due to IRMAA; it could happen any time of year.
 If the SSA decides that an IRMAA applies to your Medicare premiums, you’ll receive a predetermination notice in the mail.